sriharikapu/dappateer/README.md

 - `dappeteer.getMetaMask(browser)`: returns a promise that resolves to an object that allows you to interact with MetaMask by using the following methods:

-  - `metamask.createAccount([password])`: it commands MetaMask to create a new account, it resolves when it's done.
-It can only be used while you haven't signed in yet, otherwise it throws.
-The password is optional, it defaults to `password1234`.

-  - `metamask.importAccount(seed[, password])`: it commands MetaMask to import an account, you need to provide the twelve words seed.
-It can only be used while you haven't signed in yet, otherwise it throws.
-The password is optional, it defaults to `password1234`.

   - `metamask.switchAccount(accountIndex)`: it commands MetaMask to switch to a different account, by passing the index/position of the account in the accounts list.

   - `metamask.importPK(privateKey)`: it commands MetaMask to import an private key.
 It can only be used while you haven't signed in yet, otherwise it throws.